Attendance

 ~ Date of departure

-In the morning, the student brings the parent/guardian notice to the attendance office in exchange for an early dismissal slip.
-At the approved time, the student shows the dismissal slip to their teacher and walks down to the attendance office to sign out.
+In the morning, the student brings the parent/guardian notice to the front office in exchange for an early dismissal slip.
+At the approved time, the student shows the dismissal slip to their teacher and walks down to the front office to sign out.

 WA Attendance Contact Info: 817-490-5757 or Attendance@westlakeacademy.org